Weekly Shōnen Jump: Golden age (1980s–1990s)

 Hiroki Goto was appointed chief editor in 1986 and remained in the position until 1993.
 His tenure saw significant increases in circulation, and the serialization of numerous popular series.
 When asked about the period, Goto stated: "We only tried to create manga that everybody can enjoy.
 There were no specific rules.
 Idol and tabloid magazines dominated in the Media & Entertainment industry at that time and we aimed to stand out from the crowd by using only manga as our weapon."
 Famicom Jump: Hero Retsuden, released in 1988 for the Family Computer was produced to commemorate the magazine's 20th anniversary.
 It was followed by a sequel: Famicom Jump II: Saikyō no Shichinin in 1991, also for the Family Computer.

-Shōnen Jump's circulation continued to increase year on year until 1995, peaking at 6.53 million copies.
+Shōnen Jump's circulation continued to increase year on year, peaking at 6.53 million copies with the New Year's issue of 1995.
+(Note: Released as combined issue 3/4 on December 20, 1994.)
 By 1998, circulation had dropped to 4.15 million copies, a decline in part ascribed to the conclusion of popular manga series Dragon Ball and Slam Dunk.
 The magazine peaked with a total readership of 18 million people in Japan during the early 1990s.